Our detailed and comprehensive guide to writing music is also available as an ebook.

-This is a guide to writing music.
+This is an online guide to writing music.

 It includes lots of practical advice covering the bread and butter issues of sound, noise, rhythm, melody, harmony and composition.